b-t-k/b-t-k.github.io/a-guide/part-1.md

 ## <a id="introduction"></a>Introduction <span class="notbold">[↺](#toc)</span>
 ### Why this guide
 [Standard Ebooks](https://standardebooks.org/) is a project started by Alex Cabal that…
-> takes ebooks from sources like Project Gutenberg, formats and typesets them using a carefully designed and professional-grade style manual, fully proofreads and corrects them, and then builds them to create a new edition that takes advantage of state-of-the-art ereader and browser technology.
+> takes ebooks from sources like Project Gutenberg, formats and typesets them using a carefully designed and professional-grade style manual, fully proofreads and corrects them, and then builds them into a new edition that takes advantage of state-of-the-art ereader and browser technology.
-It is a volunteer driven project.
-If you are interested in  adding to the availability of public domain literature or just want to learn about how ebooks are made, this is a great project to take part in.
+It is a volunteer driven project and if you are interested in  adding to the availability of public domain literature or just want to learn about how ebooks are made, this is a great project to take part in.

 The downside is that it is very programmer-centric.
-A lot of what you need to know/do for complicated projects is beyond the ken of your basic computer user.
-But thankfully, with SE’s [detailed instructions](https://standardebooks.org/contribute/producing-an-ebook-step-by-step) and the provided [SE toolset](https://github.com/standardebooks/tools), getting started on basic projects is well within the means of the average user.
+While admittedly, a lot of what you need to know/do for complicated projects is beyond the ken of your basic computer user, thankfully, with SE’s [detailed instructions](https://standardebooks.org/contribute/producing-an-ebook-step-by-step) and the provided [SE toolset](https://github.com/standardebooks/tools), getting started on basic projects is well within the means of the average user.
 You just have to have a grasp of some basics first.

 And that’s what this tutorial is all about.
 I think it would be great if more of the right-brained set became a part of the project and I thought I would see if I could lay out the basics.